dusty-nv/jetson-inference/docs/detectnet-example-2.md

 ## Source Code

 First, open up your text editor of choice and create a new file.
-Below we'll assume that you'll save it to your user's home directory as `~/my-detection.py`, but you can name and store it where you wish.
+Below we'll assume that you'll save it on your host device under your user's home directory as `~/my-detection.py`, but you can name and store it where you wish.
+If you're using the Docker container, you'll want to store your code in a [Mounted Directory](aux-docker.md#mounted-data-volumes), similar to what we did in the [Image Recognition Python Example](imagenet-example-python-2.md#setting-up-the-project).

 #### Importing Modules